 Retail kitchen and bathroom paint

 Don’t do it!!
-Paints that has been manufactured for the retail market have been made to a budget and are of less quality than the trade alternatives.
+Paint that has been manufactured for the retail market have been made to a budget and are of less quality than the trade alternatives.
 This will affect the finish and durability of your paint.
 You’ll find these paints in most DIY outlets, but just because it has Dulux or Crown on a tin, don’t think you’re buying quality.
 Look for the word “trade”, that is what a professional decorator would use to help achieve that professional finish whic will last!!
 Trade Vs retail is something which is important to understand.
 Stick with TRADE PAINT!

 I’d say durable matt is up to the task most of the time, however if there is a lot of condensation on your walls, you may want to go for something with a bit more sheen.
 Durable matt has a pitted surface which traps some of the water and slows run off.
 It can also mark if you need to wipe it.
 You might want to take a look at this article when deciding on a durable matt

 As the names suggests, there’s a little bit of a sheen to this product.
 It’s a step up in durability from the durable matt and will stand up well to condensation or being wiped down.
 There are loads of good soft sheen products around.
 Dulux, Crown and Johnstone’s all do their own versions and any of them will stand up to the environment of a kitchen or bathroom.

 Another step up in sheen level and durability.
 This is the go-to emulsion for a lot of decorators in their own bathrooms.
 It’ll stand up very well to water and being cleaned down, however the higher sheen level does highlight imperfections on your walls and ceilings.